ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ```

 ---
-### Device data
+### Resolve the end user device data (app or web)

-When initiating a flow with BankID, the objects "app" or "web" can be included in the request.
+When initiating a flow with BankID, you can include either the **`web`** parameter (for **web applications**) or the **`app`** parameter (for **mobile apps**) in the request.
+In Active Login, these parameters are collectively referred to as **device data**.
-The information in these two objects differs, but including either of them allows BankID to
+The metadata included with these parameters differs depending on the device type, but providing either one allows BankID to deliver a more accurate [Risk indication](#risk-indication).
-provide a better risk indication.

-When using BankID, device information provides valuable metadata that enhances security and ensures a smoother user experience.
-Including the **device type** (e.g., `APP` or `WEB`) helps BankID:
-- **Evaluate risk** for each request.
-- **Take automated actions** based on high-risk scenarios (if enabled).
-- Provide **better insights** into the context of the request.
+**Risk Indication** provides an estimated risk level for a BankID transaction.
+It is a way to enhance the security of your application by, for example, requiring additional controls such as ID card validation for transactions that are assessed as high risk.

 #### Configuring Device Data

-Active Login has a default implementation of the User Device feature that uses a
+Active Login provides a default implementation of the Device Data feature that assumes it is running from a **web application**.
-web browser as the device type.
-You can customize the default implementation or create your own.
+You can either customize this default implementation or create your own for other device types.

-The following service interface must be implemented to use the User Device feature:
+The following service interface must be implemented to use the Device Data feature:
 - `IBankIdEndUserDeviceDataResolverFactory`: Factory that provides the resolvers for the device type.
 - `IBankIdEndUserDeviceDataResolver`: Resolver that provides the device data for a given device type.
 - `IBankIdEndUserDeviceDataConfiguration`: Configuration that specifies the device type to use.